The model theory of metric lattices: pseudofinite partition lattices: Introduction

 \section{Introduction}

 The development of theories of continuous limiting structures of combinatorial objects is a subject with a rich history and many actively developing directions \cites{elek, goldbring-towsner, kardos, lovasz-large, nesetril, razborov}.
 In many of these approaches, the interface of model-theoretic techniques, especially ultraproduct constructions and ultralimits, with analytic concepts such as measurability plays a central role.
-The goal of this paper is to develop a model-theoretic approach to the structure of geometric lattices within the framework of the model theory of metric structures.
 Though still a young subject, the model theory of metric structures as developed in the seminal work of Ben Yaacov, Berenstein, Henson, and Usvyatsov \cite{mtfms} has provided a powerful toolkit of model-theoretic methods which are well adapted for a wide range of analytic objects such as Banach spaces, dynamical systems, and operator algebras \cites{mtfms, farah, mtoa}.
+In fact, many of the widely studied classes of metric structures possess a lattice structure which is either crucial to their axiomatization, as in the case of Boolean algebras and $L^p$-spaces \cites{mtfms, henson-raynaud-07}, or is at least central to the general theory, such as the lattice of projections in the theory von Neumann algebras \cite{fhs-ii}.
+The goal of the present manuscript is then to isolate and study metric lattices as structures in their own right, with a more explicitly combinatorial bent, and with the thesis that the framework of the model theory of metric structures can be fruitfully used to explore notions of analytic limiting structures.
 After developing the general theory, we provide applications to the special case of finite partition lattices, investigating which properties, from the model-theoretic point of view, limits of such lattices ought to have.
 Our analysis complements and clarifies earlier work on inductive limits of partition lattices by Bj\"orner \cite{Bjorner-part, Bjorner-continuous}.

 A finite lattice $L$ with a minimal element $0$ comes equipped with a height function, where the height $|x|$ of an element $x$ is the smallest number of atoms (minimal nonzero elements) whose join is $x$.
 If this height function is an order-preserving map to $\bb Z$ and satisfies the submodularity condition $|x+y| + |xy|\leq |x| + |y|$, where $x+y$ and $xy$ are the meet and join, respectively, of $x$ and $y$, then lattice is said to be geometric \cite[Chapter IV]{birkhoff}.
 Wilcox and Smiley \cite{Wilcox} realized that the height function on a geometric lattice could be used to define a metric on the lattice and that algebraic properties of the lattice, such as modularity, could be phrased in terms of properties of the metric.
 This point of view was greatly expanded and developed in works of Sachs \cite{Sachs}, Bj\"orner \cite{Bjorner-part, Bjorner-continuous}, and Bj\"orner and Lov\'asz \cite{bjorner-lovasz} where a study of continuous inductive limits of certain classes of geometric lattices was initiated, inspired by von Neumann's theory of continuous geometries \cite{vN-geometry}.
 A very much related line of inquiry was recently launched by Lov\'asz on the limiting theory of submodular functions \cite{lovasz-submod-setfunction} and continuous limits of matroids \cites{lovasz-matroid}: See also \cites{berczi2024quotient, kardos}.
 We note that there is a correspondence between matroids and geometric lattices, though this correspondence is not functorial in the sense that many important constructions on either side do not carry over to the other.
 On the model-theoretic side, the model theory of probability spaces, that is, of metrized Boolean lattices, was fully developed in \cite{mtfms}: See also the expository paper \cite{Mtfps}.
 These works form the point of departure for what follows.